globocom/secDevLabs/owasp-top10-2017-apps/a7/gossip-world/README.md

 - Create a new user
 - Try leaving a comment on a gossip
-- Try creating your own gossip!
+- Try creating your gossip!

 ## Attack narrative

-Now that you know the purpose of this app, what could possibly go wrong?
-The following section describes how an attacker could identify and eventually find sensitive information about the app or it's users.
+Now that you know the purpose of this app, what could go wrong?
+The following section describes how an attacker could identify and eventually find sensitive information about the app or its users.
 We encourage you to follow these steps and try to reproduce them on your own to better understand the attack vector! 😜

 ### Note: This attack narrative works best in Mozilla Firefox.

 ### 👀

-#### Non sanitization of user input allows for cross-site scripting
+#### Non-sanitization of user input allows for cross-site scripting

-After inspecting the application, it is possible to identify that some entries are not sanitized and can be  executed on web browser.
+After inspecting the application, it is possible to identify that some entries are not sanitized and can be executed on a web browser.
 It occurs on *search*, *comment* and *post* fields.
 The following images show this behavior when the following text  is used as an input on these fields:

 ```
 <script>alert(1)</script>